swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 This is an additive feature, so we can come back and consider it in more detail even if we leave it out of the language for now.
 Meanwhile, the effect can be imitated using an Optional or ImplicitlyUnwrappedOptional parameter.

-### Drop `nonexhaustive`
+### Drop `@nonexhaustive`

-Since `nonexhaustive` is the default in Swift 5 mode, it's only going to be used in the "older" Swift 4 mode.
-It would simplify the language slightly to simply disallow Swift 4 code from declaring non-exhaustive enums; in that case we wouldn't need the `nonexhaustive` annotation at all.
+Since `@nonexhaustive` is the default in Swift 5 mode, it's only going to be used in the "older" Swift 4 mode.
+It would simplify the language slightly to simply disallow Swift 4 code from declaring non-exhaustive enums; in that case we wouldn't need the `@nonexhaustive` annotation at all.

 ### "Can there be a kind of open enum where you can add new cases in extensions?"